-- Identifying design-specific safety functions that are adequately performed by design-specific SSCs - Establishing design-specific features (programmatic, e.g., inspections, or physical, e.g., diversity) to provide reasonable assurance that credited SSC functions are reliably performed and to demonstrate DID adequacy
+- Identifying design-specific safety functions that are adequately performed by designspecific SSCs - Establishing design-specific features (programmatic, e.g., inspections, or physical, e.g., diversity) to provide reasonable assurance that credited SSC functions are reliably performed and to demonstrate DID adequacy

 The term safety case is a collection of statements that, when confirmed to be true by supporting technical information, establishes reasonable assurance of adequate protection from LBEs during operation of the nuclear power plant described in the application.
 An affirmative safety case is a holistic approach that focuses on demonstrating that a set of fundamental safety functions will be accomplished.
 It may be contrasted with a traditional compliance-oriented safety case that demonstrates the satisfaction of pre-established requirements using a prescribed set of processes or equipment.
-The TICAP affirmative safety case, in conjunction with other application information addressed by ARCAP, should be sufficient to warrant the issuance of an operating license (OL), construction permit (CP), or design certification rule.
+The TICAP LMP-based affirmative safety case, in conjunction with other application information addressed by ARCAP, should be sufficient to support the issuance of a staff safety evaluation for an operating license (OL), construction permit (CP), or design certification application.